 The other students went back and told the Bodhisatta what had happened.
 He explained to them that you always bring misfortune on yourself when you help the wicked.

 In the Lifetime of the Buddha

 The student killed by the tiger was an earlier birth of King Ajatasattu, who supported Devadatta, a disciple of the Buddha who became his nemesis, and took the throne by killing his virtuous father.
-After the earth swallowed Devadatta, sending him to hell, the king feared he would suffer the same fate and he could not put his mind to rest.
-He wanted to ask guidance from the Buddha, but because of what he had done, he was afraid to go.
-Then one night at a festival he saw Jivaka, the Buddha’s doctor, and thought he could muster the courage to approach the Buddha if Jivaka introduced him.
+After the earth swallowed Devadatta, sending him to hell, the king feared he would suffer the same fate, and he could not put his mind to rest.
+He wanted to ask for guidance from the Buddha, but was afraid to go because of what he had done.
+Then one night at a festival, he saw Jivaka, the Buddha’s doctor, and thought he could muster the courage to approach the Buddha if Jivaka introduced him.
 So he sat down amidst the group of men and asked all of them which religious teacher they respected.
-They all named different people, and after Jivaka praised the Buddha, he urged the king to go meet him.
-King Ajatasattu, feigning ignorance, agreed.
+Jivaka praised the Buddha and urged the king to meet him.
+Feigning ignorance, King Ajatasattu agreed.

 The king listened to the Buddha explain the path of righteousness and then, finally feeling peaceful again, returned to the palace.
 The Buddha, knowing everything King Ajatasattu had done, told his disciples that had the king not done such terrible things in his life he would have attained the first path of understanding, but because he followed Devadatta, he was destined to further misery.

-The next day when the Buddha heard some of his disciples discussing the great karmic cost of King Ajatasattu’s patricide, he told them this story so they knew this was not the first time the king had suffered for helping the wicked.
+The next day, when the Buddha heard some of his disciples discussing the great karmic cost of King Ajatasattu’s patricide, he told them this story so they knew that this was not the first time the king had suffered for helping the wicked.